Horror movies are already scary enough, but watching a scary movie based on a true story turns the creepiness volume up very, very loudly.

 Remember that evil — but also kind of comical — killer doll Chucky?
-That little guy was inspired by a real-life voodoo doll, Robert the Doll.
+That little guy was possibly inspired by a real-life haunted doll, Robert the Doll.
 In the 1900s a young boy, Eugene Robert Otto, was given a doll.
 Just like Chucky, the doll ended up terrorizing the child and other children that would inherit it.
 Now it’s in a museum and advertised as a doll suffering from demonic possession.

-The staff where the doll is held in Key West report strange things around it.

-Staff members report that Robert’s facial expression changes, hearing demonic giggling and have even seen Robert put his hand up to the glass.
+The staff where the doll is held in Key West report strange things around it like Robert’s facial expression changes, hearing demonic giggling, and some have even seen Robert put his hand up to the glass.

 Here is how one woman describes her experience with the twins in real life.